-Facts: The Member has been asked to be an adviser to an investigation being conducted by a law enforcement/regulatory agency.
-The Member's specialised training, study or experience in accounting will be used in providing advice (written and/or oral) to members of the investigation team on issues and transactions that are, or are intended to be, investigated.
+(c) The Member has been asked to be an adviser to an investigation being conducted by a law enforcement/regulatory agency.
+The Member's specialised training, study or experience will be used in providing advice (written and/or oral) to members of the investigation team on issues and transactions that are, or are intended to be, investigated.
 The Member can act as an adviser to the investigation even when Proceedings are contemplated or have commenced.
 It is not envisaged that the Member will be required to provide evidence and/or a report in the Proceedings (if any) arising from the investigation.

-Analysis: Consulting Expert - the Member is using the Member's accounting knowledge to provide assistance to the investigation, but is not giving evidence (expert or lay) in the Proceedings.
-The Member has been chosen to assist in the investigation in part because of the Member's specialised training, study or experience in accounting.
+Consulting Expert - the Member is using his/her accounting knowledge to provide assistance to the investigation, but is not giving evidence (expert or lay) in the Proceedings.
+It is to be presumed that the Member has been chosen to assist in the investigation in part because of the Member's accounting knowledge and experience.

-However, if, at any stage during this process, it is decided that the Member either is, or is likely to, give evidence in this matter, then the Member would become an Expert Witness from that time.
+But, if, at any stage during this process, it is decided that the Member either is, or is likely to, give evidence in this matter then it would become an Expert Witness service from that time.